Chelsea transfer ban: Why FIFA sanctioned Blues & what is the appeal process? | Goal.com

 Furthermore, not only have Chelsea been sanctioned by FIFA, so too have the Football Association (FA).

-FIFA fining the English governing body 510,000 Swiss Francs (£390k/$510k) for breaches and imposed a six-month period in which to "address the situation".
+FIFA fined the English governing body 510,000 Swiss Francs (£390k/$510k) for breaches and imposed a six-month period in which to "address the situation".

 Can Chelsea appeal the transfer ban?